 I have worked in the restaurant and catering industry for 35 years.
 I attended 2 culinary schools in Southern California, and have a degree in culinary arts from the Southern California School of Culinary Arts, as well as a few other degrees in other areas.
 I love to cook and I love to feed people.

-Italian Herbed Pork Chops
+Jamaican Jerk Pork Chops

 1 TBSP garlic